kennethlarsen/lazy-cli/README.md

 # This is a work in progress
 This tool might not be good for you now.
-It's made very specifically for my workflow at YouSee.
+It's made specifically for my workflow at YouSee.
 I might improve on this in the future.

 # What is this?
 We work with a React, reflux and a tiresome folder structure.
 Since I'm lazy I want to automate this.
 So I made this cli for generating react components with stores and actions in the proper domain folder and with templates and imports.